Audio Gear Setup

 Positioning of the mic is important.
 Here are the recommendations:

-This little piece connects to the boom and the microphone slides into it before being attached to the XLR cable.
+This little piece on the right connects to the boom and the microphone slides into it before being attached to the XLR cable.
 It will dampen any footsteps or other vibrations that might be picked up through the stand to the mic.

-- ⚡️ The 48v power switch needs to be on!
+- ⚡️ The 48v power button needs to be on!

 - ⚡️ Turn the gain up!